Adarsh2701/E-Commerce-Sales-Analysis-in-Brazil/README.md

 The implementation is done in Python using Jupyter Notebook.
 Here are the steps involved:

-i) Data Import: Import the data from MySQL into pandas DataFrames using SQL queries. ii) Data Cleaning: Handle missing values, data type conversions, and other preprocessing steps. iii) Query Execution: Execute the specified queries using SQL and pandas operations. iv) Visualization: Generate visualizations to illustrate key findings using matplotlib and seaborn.
+1) Data Import: Import the data from MySQL into pandas DataFrames using SQL queries.
+2) Data Cleaning: Handle missing values, data type conversions, and other preprocessing steps.
+3) Query Execution: Execute the specified queries using SQL and pandas operations.
+4) Visualization: Generate visualizations to illustrate key findings using matplotlib and seaborn.
-v) Documentation: Provide detailed explanations and interpretations of the results.
+5) Documentation: Provide detailed explanations and interpretations of the results.